-Another researcher received American Heart Association funding early in his career and won a Nobel Prize but the prize was for research unrelated to our funding.
+Another researcher received American Heart Association funding early in his career and won a Nobel Prize unrelated to AHA funding:

-The American Heart Association has also funded several researchers after they received the Nobel Prize.
+The American Heart Association also funded several researchers after they received the Nobel Prize.
 They include:

 - Carl Cori, M.D., and Bernardo Houssay, M.D., recipients of the 1947 Nobel Prize in Physiology or Medicine (along with Gerty Cori, M.D.), received American Heart Association funding in 1959.

-Other Nobel Prize-winning researchers have received American Heart Association awards or have had other affiliations with our association.
+Other Nobel Prize-winning researchers received American Heart Association recognition awards or have other affiliations with our association.